CliffordIsaboke/CliffordIsaboke/README.md

 - 🔭 I’m championing the build and national rollout of a **cloud-native fintech platform** at **Demulla Investment Limited**.
 - 🌱 I’m deeply exploring **AI/ML for financial inclusion** and advanced **DevSecOps practices**.
 - 👯 I’m looking to collaborate on **open-source projects that drive financial inclusion** in emerging markets.
-- 💬 Ask me about **DevSecOps, Cloud-Native Architecture, Fintech Scalability, CI/CD, and AI-powered credit scoring**.
+- 💬 Ask me about **DevSecOps, Cloud-Native Architecture, Fintech Scalability, CI/CD, and AI/ML**.
 - 📫 How to reach me: **isabokecliff@gmail.com** | +254 724 716 352
 - 📄 Know about my experiences: [View my CV](#professional-summary)